Published: January 15, 2021

-Membership services are extremely popular due to several reasons - in the next few years 53% of all revenue in the software industry will be generated from subscription models - but the most important one is a community around each one of them.
+Membership services are extremely popular due to several reasons - in the next few years 53% of all the revenue in the software industry will be generated from subscription models - but the most important one is a community around each one of them.

 Let’s take a look at this research.
 It states that 57% of membership associates join it to find a community of like-minded people.
 Additionally:

-Before we dive into details of membership app functionality, let’s cover some aspects that require your attention.
+Before we dive into the details of membership app functionality, let’s cover some aspects that require your attention.

 This model is one of the most common ones.